flowersw/vcert/INSTALL.md

 Enable HTTPS/SSL
 ----------------

 Only use the console application using HTTPS.
 Enabling SSL will require obtaining certificates install onto the Apache webserver.
-This is well documented elswhere online.
+This is well documented elsewhere online.
 Here are a couple hints to get you going in the right direction:

  * Keep in mind, these certificates are separate from certificates generated from this application.
  * Here is a reasonable tutorial: https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-12-04